Polyrating: A Cost-Effective and Bias-Aware Rating System for LLM Evaluation: Related Work

-\paragraph{Multivariate Rating Systems} Multivariate rating systems have been used before in recommendation systems \citep{chen2018value,adomavicius2005incorporating,kong2019multidimensional}.
+\paragraph{Multivariate Rating Systems} Multivariate rating systems have been used before in recommendation systems \citep{chen2018value,adomavicius2005incorporating,kong2019multidimensional,mv_glicko}.
 These developed systems are extensions to the more classical Elo \citep{elo2008rating} and Glicko \citep{glicko} rating systems.
 However, they are not directly applicable to LLM evaluation, as they do not take into account the specific biases and dependencies that are present in LLM evaluation.
-Furthermore, the limited numbers of models allow us to build an exact optimization algorithm, unlike in recommendation systems where approximate algorithms are necessary due to the high number of products.
+Furthermore, the limited numbers of models allow us to build an exact optimization algorithm, unlike in recommendation systems where approximate algorithms are necessary due to the high number of rated players (or products).
+These approximate algorithms are not suitable for LLM evaluation, as shown in \cref{app:alternatives}.
+Furthermore, these systems do not include priors on the ratings, which are crucial for the sample efficiency of \tool.

 \paragraph{Biases in Human and LLM-Based Evaluation} Several works have examined biases in both human and LLM-based evaluations \citep{humanfeedback,clark2021all,wang2023large,wu2023style,shi2024judging,chen2024humans,singhal2023long}.
 Typically, these studies introduce biases to model answers to observe their impact on judge preferences \citep{wu2023style,chen2024humans,singhal2023long,wang2023large}.
 Additionally, they also investigate bias by asking more specific questions to the judges, rather than simply asking their preference \citep{humanfeedback,wu2023style}.
 These techniques, however, do not apply to existing datasets and require additional annotations for specifically crafted answers.
 In contrast, \tool can be directly applied to existing datasets without further annotation.